lynden/Frontend-Guidelines-HTML-CSS/README.md

 ```

 ## File Structure
 Below shows the general file structure used for styles.
 The partials vary per project but this gives a general idea.
+The main concept is to keep the structure as modular as possible.
 The partials are as follows:
-- base.scss - contains all the compass import, all variables and mixins
+- _base.scss - contains compass imports, global variables, mixins and global styles such as clearfix
-- normalize.scss - a version of Nicolas Galaghers <a href="https://github.com/necolas/normalize.css">Normalize</a> with some minor alterations
+- _normalize.scss - a version of Nicolas Galaghers <a href="https://github.com/necolas/normalize.css">Normalize</a> with some minor alterations
-- temp.scss - When working in larger teams sometimes quick fixes need to be made and passed onto the designer/front end dev to clean up. temp is a partial to contain these temporary styles.
-Contents of this file should be refactored into the other partials/main sass before the project goes into production.
+- _temp.scss - When working in larger teams sometimes quick fixes need to be made and passed onto the designer/front end dev to clean up. temp is a partial to contain these temporary styles.
+Contents of this file should be refactored into the other partials/main Sass before the project goes into production.
 - The other partials are fairly self explanatory.

 ``` css